Multiwfn -- A Multifunctional Wavefunction Analyzer

-Unless otherwise specified, the graphs below are generated by Multiwfn directly, any other external programs are not required, only the file carrying wavefunction information is needed as input.
-Note that these examples only cover a tiny part of the functions of Multiwfn!
+Unless otherwise specified, the graphs below are generated by Multiwfn directly, any other external programs are not required, only the file containing wavefunction information is needed as input.
+Note that these examples only involve a very small part of functions of Multiwfn!

 The 0.08 isosurface of two natural bond orbitals (NBO) of NH2COH, the first one is lone pair of nitrogen, the second one is anti-bonding orbital between carbon and oxygen.
 The secondary perturbation energy due to their interaction reached about 60kcal/mol.